+Sumeet Kachwaha

-Sumeet Kachwaha Kachwaha & Partners 1/6, Shanti Niketan New Delhi 110021 India
+Kachwaha and Partners 1/6, Shanti Niketan New Delhi - 110021 India

-Tel: +91 11 4166 1333 Fax: +91 11 2411 0763 Email: skachwaha@kaplegal.com URL: www.kaplegal.com
+Tel +91 11 4166 1333 Email: skachwaha@kaplegal.com URL: www.kaplegal.com

-Sumeet Kachwaha has over 35 years' experience primarily in Dispute Resolution (Arbitration & Litigation).
-He has figured in Band One in Chambers Asia from 2009 through to 2016 in the Arbitration Section.
-He also figures in Asia Pacific Legal 500 Tier 1 in the Dispute Resolution Section as a "Leading Individual".
+Sumeet Kachwaha has over 40 years' experience, primarily in dispute resolution (arbitration & litigation).
+He is ranked in Band One in Chambers Asia since 2009 through to 2019 in the Arbitration section.
+He is also ranked in The Legal 500 Asia Pacific in Tier 1 in the Dispute Resolution section as a "Leading Individual".
+Mr. Kachwaha also featured in GAR's Who's Who Legal Arbitration, 2017.

 He currently serves as vice president of the Asia Pacific Regional Arbitration Group (APRAG).
-He also serves on the six-member Advisory Board of the Kuala Lumpur Regional Centre for Arbitration (KLRCA) chaired by the Attorney General of Malaysia.
+He also serves on the six-member Advisory Board of the Asian International Arbitration Centre (formerly known as the KLRCA) chaired by the Attorney General of Malaysia.
 He is a former chair (three-year term) of the Dispute Resolution & Arbitration Section of the IPBA.

-Sumeet Kachwaha is a frequent speaker in various international forums on dispute resolution and also writes frequently on the subject.
+Mr. Kachwaha is a frequent speaker in various international forums on dispute resolution and also writes frequently on the subject.
+The Law Commission of India's Supplementary Report No. 246 for Amendment to the Arbitration and Conciliation Act, 1996 has referred to and relied upon two articles by Mr. Kachwaha.